How To Reduce And Recycle Microplastics🤔

 Do we have any solution to reduce microplastics?

-To be honest, until recently, the answer was no. We still do not have a steady approach to reduce microplastics.
+To be honest, until recently, the answer was no. We still do not have a steady approach to reducing microplastics.
 However, Waster was very pleased to see an article recently about Google awarding a prize to a young Irish scientist for a discovery that could help tackle and reduce microplastics in the ocean.

 According to the ABC: